Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **Target: ** Everyone, especially people with visual and dyslexic disabilities.
 **When: ** as of graphic design and during development.

 Even if it is during the development phase that we will ensure the validity of this criterion, it is important, from the design phase, to think about the height of the lines and the spacing of the paragraphs and text.
-It is generally accepted that a line height (line-height) of 1.5 makes it possible to obtain a good readability of the text, for example an article in English entitled: <a href = " https://www.invisionapp.com/blog/line-spacing/ "lang =" en "> Why you should go big with line spacing </a>.
+It is generally accepted that a line height (line-height) of 1.5 makes it possible to obtain a good readability of the text, for example an article in English entitled: <a href="https://www.invisionapp.com/blog/line-spacing/"> Why you should go big with line spacing </a>.

 **Description: **
 If the user applies the following settings, the text must remain legible (no truncated content, superimposed):